AIX Jumpstart for UNIX/Linux Professionals

 • Installing Patches and Fixes

-Session 7: DEVICE CONFIGURATION
+Session 5: DEVICE

 • Introduction to the Object Data Manager (ODM)